ross-alexander/dq/characters/items/items.md

 hours.
 This exertion will cost both parties all of the FT (and then some!).
-If the user shows them to an unwilling or reluctant prospetive (NPC) partner and makes an appropriate suggestion, the target must make a 2xWP check or succumb to the wiles of the user.
+If the user shows them to an unwilling or reluctant prospetive (NPC) partner and makes an appropriate suggestion, the target must make a 2 × WP check or succumb to the wiles of the user.
 This will not remove all inhibitions from the target and they will still have their usual morals.